 No benefits would be payable on the record of a parent who never worked.

-At this time you cannot apply for child's benefits online.
-If you wish to file for benefits for a child, contact Social Security immediately at
+At this time you cannot apply for disabled adult child's benefits online.
+If you wish to file for benefits, contact Social Security immediately at

 If a child is age 18 or older, we will evaluate his or her disability the same way we would evaluate the disability for any adult.
 We send the application to the Disability Determination Services in your state that completes the disability decision for us.